College of Education and Human Development

 FUN FACT: If you could invite any figure—living or dead—to dinner, who would it be and why?

-meet her.
+I would like to invite my grandmother, who passed away before I had a chance to meet her.
 I am hoping to learn more about our family history and her stories as a refugee fleeing Cambodia during the Khmer Rouge regime in the 1970s, and how our family resettled in Macau.
 I think her stories exemplify the power of resiliency.
 By learning more about my cultural heritage, I hope to further explore and develop my own ethnic identity.

 School of Kinesiology